SriramKatta/cmake_cpp_ref/README.md

     cd cmake_cpp_ref
     ```

-2. Create a build directory and navigate to it:
+2. Run CMake to configure the project:

     ```bash
-    mkdir build
-    cd build
+    cmake -S . -B build
     ```

-3. Run CMake to configure the project:
+3. Build the project:

     ```bash
-    cmake ..
+    cmake --build build -j
     ```

-4. Build the project:
+4. Run the executable:

     ```bash
-    cmake --build .
+    ./executable/<exe_name>
     ```

-5. Run the executable:

-    ```bash
-    ./<executable-name>
-    ```

 ## Key Points

 - The project demonstrates how to use CMake with a nested folder structure.
 - Each folder has its own `CMakeLists.txt` for modular configuration.
-- The `lib` folder contains a simple library that is linked to the main executable.
+- The `header` folder contains a simple header file that is linked to the main executable.

 Feel free to explore the code and modify it to suit your needs!